Mihr-Narseh: Career

-During the reign of Yazdegerd I, Mihr-Narseh was appointed his minister (wuzurg framadar); this probably took place after some Christians had destroyed Zoroastrian fire temples, which resulted in a withdrawal of Yazdegerd I's tolerant policies, and led to the persecutions of the Christians.
+During the reign of Yazdegerd I, Mihr-Narseh was appointed his minister (wuzurg framadār); this probably took place after some Christians had destroyed Zoroastrian fire temples, which resulted in a withdrawal of Yazdegerd I's tolerant policies, and led to the persecutions of the Christians.
 Mihr-Narseh continued to maintain the position under Bahram V, where Suren power reached its zenith.
-Mihr-Narseh's three sons also occupied high offices; Zurvandad served as the chief herbad of the empire; Mahgushnasp was the wastaryoshan salar ("chief agriculturalist"), which meant that he oversaw the affairs of the land tax; Kardar was the arteshtaran-salar ("chief of the warriors"), a rank, which according to al-Tabari, was higher than that of spahbed ("army chief").
+Mihr-Narseh's three sons also occupied high offices; Zurvandad served as the chief herbad of the empire; Māhgušnasp was the wāstryōšān sālār ("chief agriculturalist"), which meant that he oversaw the affairs of the land tax; Kārdār was the arteštārān sālār ("chief of the warriors"), a rank, which according to al-Tabari, was higher than that of spāhbed ("army chief").
 The power and influence of the Suren family thus spread over the administrative, financial, and military affairs of the Sasanian Empire.
 They would continue to enjoy such as high status under Bahram's son and successor Yazdegerd II as well.
 Mihr-Narseh was the prime instigator of the Roman–Sasanian War of 421–422, and himself led the army in battle.
 In 453, Yazdegerd II moved his court to Nishapur in Abarshahr to face the threat from the Kidarites and left Mihr-Narseh in charge of the Sasanian realm.

 One of Yazdegerd II's policies was to integrate the Christian nobility into the bureaucracy by forcing them to convert to Zoroastrianism, which led to a major rebellion in Armenia.
 The cause of the rebellion was the attempt of Mihr-Narseh to impose the Zurvanite variant of Zoroastrianism in Armenia.
 His intentions differed from those of Yazdegerd II.
 As a result, many of the Armenian nobles (but not all) rallied under Vardan Mamikonian, the supreme commander (sparapet) of Armenia.
 The Armenian rebels tried to appeal to the Romans for help, but to no avail.
-Meanwhile, another faction of Armenians, led by the marzban Vasak Siwni allied themselves with the Sasanians.
+Meanwhile, another faction of Armenians, led by the marzbān Vasak Siwni allied themselves with the Sasanians.
 On 2 June 451, the Sasanian and rebel forces clashed at Avarayr, with the Sasanians emerging victorious.
 Nine generals, including Vardan Mamikonian, were killed, with a large number of the Armenian nobles and soldiers meeting the same fate.
 The Sasanians, however, had also suffered heavy losses due to the resolute struggle by the Armenian rebels.
 Under Peroz I, Zurvanism was seemingly rejected, although Mihr-Narseh kept his post as minister.
 During the reign of Peroz, Mihr-Narseh was assigned as a servant to a fire-temple in the newly formed sub-Caucasian province of Ormzdperoz.
 Mihr-Narseh later retired in Pars.